Chariot racing: Pan-Hellenic festivals

 Race winners were celebrated throughout the Greek festival circuit, both on their own account and on behalf of their cities.
 In the classical era, other great festivals emerged in Asia Minor, Magna Graecia, and the mainland, providing the opportunity for cities to compete for honour and renown, and for their athletes to gain fame and riches.
 Apart from the Olympics, the most notable were the Isthmian Games in Corinth, the Nemean Games, the Pythian Games in Delphi, and the Panathenaic Games in Athens, where the winner of the four-horse chariot race was awarded 140 amphorae of olive oil, a highly valued commodity.
 Prizes elsewhere included corn in Eleusis, bronze shields in Argos, and silver vessels in Marathon.
 Winning Greek athletes, no matter their social status, were greatly honoured by their own communities.
 Chariot racing at the Panathenaic Games included a two-man event, the apobatai, in which one of the team was armoured, and periodically leapt off the moving chariot, ran alongside it, then leapt back on again.
 The second charioteer took the reins when the apobates jumped out; in the catalogues of winners, the names of both these athletes are given.
 Images of this contest show warriors, armed with helmets and shields, perched on the back of their racing chariots.
 Some scholars believe that the event preserved traditions of Homeric warfare.

-Roman
+Roman chariot racing

-The Romans probably borrowed chariot racing and the design of the racing tracks from the Etruscans, who in turn had borrowed them from the Greeks.
+The Romans probably borrowed chariot technology and racing track design from the Etruscans, who in turn had borrowed them from the Greeks.
 Rome's public entertainments were also influenced directly by Greek examples.
-According to Roman legend, chariot racing was used by Romulus just after he founded Rome in 753 BC as a way of distracting the Sabine men.
-Romulus sent out invitations to the neighbouring towns to celebrate the festival of the Consualia, which included both horse races and chariot races at the Circus Maximus, in honour of the corn-god Consus.
-While the Sabines were enjoying the spectacle, Romulus and his men seized and carried off the Sabine women, who became wives of the Romans and were instrumental in persuading Sabine and Romans to unite as one people.
-Chariot racing thus played a part in Rome's foundation myth.
+Chariot racing as a feature of Roman ludi is attested in Rome's foundation myths, and on 66 of the 177 days of religious festival games scheduled in a late Roman Calendar of 354.
+Races were held as part of triumphal processions, foundation anniversary rites and funeral games subsidised by magnates during the Regal and Republican eras, and by the emperors during the imperial era.
+According to Roman legend, Rome in its earliest days was faced with a lack of marriagable women.
+Romulus, the city's founder, invited the Sabine people to celebrate the Consualia, honouring the grain-god Consus with horse races and chariot races at the Circus Maximus.
+While the Sabines were enjoying the spectacle, Romulus and his men seized the Sabine women.
+The women eventually married their captors, and were instrumental in persuading Sabines and Romans to unite as one people.
+Chariot racing thus played a part in Rome's foundation myth and local politics.

+Consuls were obliged to subsidise races at the beginning and end of their annual terms, as a sort of tax on their office and a gift to the people of Rome.
+Races on January 1 accompanied the renewal of loyalty vows; emperors gave annual games on the anniversary of their succession, and on their own and other imperial birthdays.